It is not the first time in our series of articles that we mention the popularity that the Caro-Kann has been enjoying for the last few years.

-It is a defense with an old reputation of being passive and only suitable to those positional players who like to keep the game quiet.
+It is a defense with an old reputation of being passive and only suitable for those positional players who like to keep the game quiet.

 Such belief has been proved wrong when we have seen many dynamic players such as Jobava or Nakamura playing the black side and obtaining very nice wins.
 Many new ideas for black have been discovered and the pressure is on white to prove that he can obtain an advantage out of the opening.
 As things are, the Caro Kann should be taken seriously by every 1.e4 player.